 Infrastructure, Environment and Culture (Councillor Morey) please have an update on any progress in Cary Green and any proposals for recycling or Dual bins at other sites including Babbacombe Downs.
 Councillor Morey I am sorry but I am not aware of any trial at Cary Green or plans for Babbacombe Downs.
 This has never been discussed to my knowledge.
 My only recollection was to increase the litter collection provision on the Downs, which with SWISCo we have achieved.
 The only Parks Recycling bin trial that is underway is currently in Princess Garden and on Torquay Promenade.
 This trial is ongoing, and we aim to review the data towards the end of the year after the summer season has ended.
 Question (14) by Councillor Chris Lewis to the Cabinet Member for Economic Regeneration and Housing (Councillor Long) Can the Cabinet Member for Economic Regeneration and Housing please give an update when a Project Manager for Oldway Mansion will be appointed.
 This follows an assurance some months ago that a Manager would be appointed as soon as possible.
 Councillor Long An application has been submitted to the National Lottery Heritage Fund for Resilience Funding of £120,000, plus £30k from the Council and £20k from matched funding from volunteer hours.
 If successful we will recruit a Project Manager and this will bring new capacity and focus to all of our efforts.
-Unfortunately it is not possible to provide an exact answer to the question because we will be in the hands of the funders, but hopefully we will have the Project Manager in post in early 2022. , and a sign of the same of th Question (15) by Councillor David Thomas to the Cabinet Member for Economic Regeneration, Tourism and Housing (Councillor Long) Cllr Steve Darling recently provided comments to the press that we, the Council, are housing people outside of the area including Weston-Super-Mare.
+Unfortunately it is not possible to provide an exact answer to the question because we will be in the hands of the funders, but hopefully we will have the Project Manager in post in early 2022.
+Question (15) by Councillor David Thomas to the Cabinet Member for Economic Regeneration, Tourism and Housing (Councillor Long) Cllr Steve Darling recently provided comments to the press that we, the Council, are housing people outside of the area including Weston-Super-Mare.
 How many families are currently being housed outside of the Bay, for how long and what other costs are we incurring as a result of this action?

-Question (16) by

-Councillor

-O'Dwyer to the

-Cabinet for

-Infrastructure,

-Environment and

-Culture

-(Councillor

-Morey)
+Councillor Long Due to local accommodation that has been brought online in recent days, I am pleased to advise that there are now no families placed out of area.
+The additional cost with any placement of the area are usually associated with travel.

-How many missed recycling and general waste collections have there been for the last 3 months (for clarification this is not calls to SWISCo, but actual missed individual collections)?
+Question (16) by Councillor O'Dwyer to the Cabinet for Infrastructure, Environment and Culture (Councillor Morey) How many missed recycling and general waste collections have there been for the last 3 months (for clarification this is not calls to SWISCo, but actual missed individual collections)?
 How much would this have meant in fine days to the previous contractor Tor 2?

-Unfortunately we have not kept records of these delays due to the exonerating circumstances of staff losses due to COVID 19 and the HGV driver shortage.
+Councillor Morey Unfortunately we have not kept records of these delays due to the exonerating circumstances of staff losses due to COVID 19 and the HGV driver shortage.
 Under the contract with TOR2, these unforeseen exceptional circumstances which are beyond anyone's control would have been reasonably taken into account and it would have been very unlikely that any fines would have been issued by Torbay Council.
 The current collection delays are nationwide for the reasons stated above, impacting on all sectors who employ HGV drivers, which has been widely publicised and is becoming a national crisis.
 Central Government have, following lobbying from all sectors, started to implement interim measures to try to ease these shortages, but it will not be a quick fix.